Do you dread gaining 5-8 lbs over the holidays?

 If your goal is to lose weight, you’ll want to move a little bit more.
 Aim for 30-40 minutes of exercise a day to increase your metabolism and really get those fat cells burning .

 The holiday season is about celebration and I don’t want you to miss out on any of it!
-Use these pre-holiday tips to get a head start on feeling fresh, balanced, and healthy in the new year.
+Use these pre-holiday tips to get a head start on feeling fresh, balanced, and healthy with optimal wellness and nutrition in the new year.

 - Monteiro, R., & Azevedo, I. (2010).
 Chronic inflammation in obesity and the metabolic syndrome.
 Mediators of inflammation, 2010. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2913796/